penguin359/chocolatey-packages/automatic/log4om.install/README.md

 It has been tested on all Windows operating systems from Windows Vista to the latest version  available.
 Log4Om runs on Window Tablets with its full features and can be executed from a memory stick, it’s installation doesn’t use system registry to store information.
 Windows XP SP3 support terminated with release 1.32.1

+## Note
+__Users of Log4OM version 1 must export an ADIF file from version 1 and import it into version 2 once a database has been created in version 2 as described in Quick_Start_Guide.pdf.__

 ## Features

 - Interfaced with QRZ.COM and HAMQTH.COM for rapid searches and QSO data enhancements (massive (Bulk) updates are supported).